Wirehead (science fiction)

-Wireheading is a term associated with fictional or futuristic applications of brain stimulation reward, the act of directly triggering the brain's reward center by electrical stimulation of an inserted wire, for the purpose of 'short-circuiting' the brain's normal reward process and artificially inducing pleasure.
+In science fiction, wireheading is a term associated with fictional or futuristic applications of brain stimulation reward, the act of directly triggering the brain's reward center by electrical stimulation of an inserted wire, for the purpose of 'short-circuiting' the brain's normal reward process and artificially inducing pleasure.
 Scientists have successfully performed brain stimulation reward on rats (1950s) and humans (1960s).
 This stimulation does not appear to lead to tolerance or satiation in the way that sex or drugs do.
-The term is sometimes associated with science fiction writer Larry Niven, who used the term in his Known Space series.
+The term is sometimes associated with science fiction writer Larry Niven, who coined the term in his 1969 novella Death by Ecstasy (Known Space series).
 In the philosophy of artificial intelligence, the term is used to refer to AI systems that hack their own reward channel.

 More broadly, the term can also refer to various kinds of interaction between human beings and technology.